-Learn more about 10 ways to incorporate video into your overall marketing strategy and watch some examples to give you inspiration.
-We included videos from both small and large companies (and everything in between) so you can see that you don’t need a big budget or fancy equipment to create a killer marketing video.
+Here are 10 ways to incorporate video into your overall marketing strategy, complete with examples to give you inspiration.
+Many of these examples are from small businesses, and you’ll see that you don’t need a big budget or fancy equipment to create a killer marketing video.
 You can easily get started producing amazing video content for free today!

-A 2014 BrightLocal survey found that nearly 9 out of 10 consumers trust an online review or testimonial as much as a personal recommendation.
-Fuse the influence of a customer testimonial with the power of video for a winning combination.
-For higher production, interview a happy customer, asking them about their experience with your product or service.
+Combine the influence of a customer testimonial with the power of video.
+All you have to do is interview a happy customer and asking them about their experience with your product or service.
 Can’t get them in front of a camera?
 Display video clips and images of your team at work with written testimonials as a text overlay.

 Have your fans or users create the content for you!
-Ask customers to share videos on sites like Vine or Instagram with a unique hashtag then combine those videos together to create a fully UGC (user-generated content) experience.
-These types of videos are great for capturing the customer’s perspective and sharing your product or service in action.
-Bonus: You will also establish some excellent brand ambassadors in the process.
+Ask customers to share videos on sites like Twitter or Instagram with a unique hashtag then combine those videos together to create a fully UGC (user-generated content) experience.
+UGC videos are great for capturing the customer’s perspective and sharing your product or service in action.

 Vlog is the shorthand for “video blog”.
 A vlog, with consistent updates, is a creative way to keep your customer-base updated on current trends, industry events and more.
-Feel free to be loose with your format and inject personality.
+Feel free to be loose with your format and add some personality to your video.
 Try to keep a vlog for around 2 minutes in length and use the transcription from your video to do double-duty as a blog post.

 Does your business give back to the community?
 Do you have a community service program?
 Highlight your company’s community involvement by producing a video showing your employees giving back.
 Be authentic and make your video about the community you serve, not your company.
 Highlight your employees and the great work they are doing for the people, environment, etc.